 Could be naiveté, but it’s likely confusion at how to effectively execute a referral program.
 Whether it’s incentives to offer customers, how to scale referral invites, or how to develop a referral structure – most brands are not putting their best foot forward out of simple ignorance.
 And they’re losing out on heaps of money.

-14. When referral tools are used, companies are 3x more likely to accelerate referral generation and conversion.
+14. When referral marketing tools are used, companies are 3x more likely to accelerate referral generation and conversion.

 15. Yet only 22% have a tool in place to effectively scale their programs.

 With the right tools, your organization can implement a structured process for monitoring, tracking and rewarding your customers.
 And over time, campaign analytics can show you key areas of the referral funnel that need improvement.